 - 2002 – ISA Research Trust and NAF officially merge, resulting in the creation of the Tree Research and Education Endowment Fund (TREE Fund).

-- To date, the TREE Fund has awarded more than 240 research grants and scholarships, totaling more than $2.6 million.
+- Since its inception in 2002, the TREE Fund has awarded more than 240 research grants and scholarships, totaling more than $2.6 million.

 ISA Research Trust Founders:

 John Duling (IN)

 Yvon Fournier (Trois Rivieres, Quebec)